dartmouth-cs52-18S/lab4-sofiastb/README.md

 Sofia Stanescu-Bellu

 ## Description
 This is the blogging application I built for lab 4.
 The blog can be found at [http://thereduxblog.surge.sh/](http://thereduxblog.surge.sh/).
 The blog allows users to upload a post, update the post and change its cover photo, title, content (which can be styled with Markdown!🎉), and tags, and delete the post if necessary.
 The app uses a simple API for getting and posting the data and is a mix of Redux and React.
+For Lab 5 pt.
+2, I added authentication and the new surge URL can be found at [http://reduxblog-api-auth.surge.sh/].

 ### What didn't work
 Redux was rough 😅.
 This was the hardest lab by far and I struggled to understand the core ideas behind Redux.
 Reducers, containers, actions... they all felt like a foreign language when I started and I read over a lot of posts online (sourced below) and looked over the short assignment again to better comprehend this new language.

 The biggest struggle for me was the flow of data – I couldn't grasp how data flowed from one section of the app to another via Redux and I needed some help from Tim to get somewhat of a hang on it.
 I still think I have a ways to go before I'm fully comfortable with Redux and I'm not sure I'd choose Redux over React, but this lab was certainly helpful as a crash course into this new language and its capabilities.

+For Lab 5 pt.2 I struggled adding all of the additional auth components and making them work together properly.
+As mentioned in the Lab 5 README.md, there were plenty of random errors that gave me a headache 😕.

 ### What worked
 The API part of the lab went pretty smoothly.
 It did help that I've done work with APIs in the past and I understood the basic concepts well, but surprisingly, the API components were the less difficult aspects of the lab to implement (difficult because of Redux 😬).